 The following listings are of advising services that provide general advising for students.
 Some are for students in special programs.
 All are eager to assist students.

-The Academic Advising Center provides services to the general University undergraduate student population including both traditional and non-traditional students.
+The Center provides services to the general University undergraduate student population including both traditional and non-traditional students.

-The Academic Advising Center provides one-on-one advisement any academic session for entering, continuing and transfer students, workshops for transfer, adult reentry and graduating senior students; academic information for prospective CSULB students; small group workshops for entering students; total academic program planning for entering and continuing students; unofficial Degree Audits for continuing students; General Education advising for continuing and returning students; information, advisement and special evaluation services to adult reentry students; mandatory freshman workshops for second- and third-semester class registration; assistance and information with and for the academic appeals process; academic probation/disqualification intervention services to high-risk students (in the "Strategies for Academic Success" program and in one-on-one sessions); and special advisement services to undeclared and pre-majors.
+The Center provides one-on-one advisement year round for entering, continuing and transfer students, workshops for transfer, adult reentry and graduating senior students; academic information for prospective CSULB students; total academic program planning for entering and continuing students; unofficial Degree Audits for continuing students; General Education advising for continuing and returning students; information, advisement and special evaluation services to adult reentry students; mandatory freshman workshops for second- and third-semester class registration; assistance and information with and for the academic appeals process; academic probation/disqualification intervention services to high-risk students (in the "Strategies for Academic Success" program and in one-on-one sessions); and special advisement services to undeclared and pre-majors.

 Educational Equity Services is located in Liberal Arts (LA) 1-119.
 The telephone number is (562) 985-5637.
 Students are seen by appointment.
 Educational Equity Services has two advising components: